-Mandakini is best remembered for her role in the 1985 movie 'Ram Teri Ganga Maili' (Pictures courtesy: mid-day archives and YouTube)
+Best remembered for her role in the 1985 movie 'Ram Teri Ganga Maili', actress Mandakini was born in an Anglo Indian family in Meerut on July 30, 1963.
+(All pictures courtesy: mid-day archives and YouTube)

 Mandakini's birth name is Yasmeen Joseph.
-In picture: A still from 'Ram Teri Ganga Maili' where Mandakini and Rajiv Kapoor kiss
+In picture: A still from 'Ram Teri Ganga Maili'.

-She was rejected a few times before Ranjit Virk changed her name to Madhuri and signed her up for 'Mazloom'
+She faced rejection a few times initially when she tried her luck in the Hindi film industry.
+She finally got a breakthrough when Ranjit Virk changed her name to Madhuri and signed her up for 'Mazloom'.

-Rumours were doing the rounds that Mandakini and Dawood were having an affair.
-In picture: Mandakini with Chunky Pandey
+Rumours were doing the rounds that Mandakini and Dawood Ibrahim were having an affair.
+In picture: Mandakini with Chunky Pandey.

 In an interview with mid-day earlier, Mandakini opened up on her association with Dawood Ibrahim.
 She said, "I don't want people to connect me with Dawood any more or even think of that unfortunate episode.
 That's in the past now.
 I feel very bad that the media still wants to cash in on my name and make it as controversial as possible...
 I cleared my stand at that point of time.
 After some time, you get irritated.
 If you want to clean your image, it does not mean you have to give a statement every six months."